-Taylor Swift Posts About Politics For The First Time Ever — And She Wants You To Vote In Midterms
+Taylor Swift Just Spoke Up About Politics For The First Time Ever

 She's been careful to keep her opinions to herself throughout her career, but now, the current urgency and state of politics has pushed her to speak out.
 Taylor Swift posted about politics for the first time ever, and she's coming in with a roar.
 The pop star posted to social media on Sunday, urging her fan base to vote in the November midterm elections.